I’m Not Done Yet Foundation Rings Nasdaq Opening Bell

 Several Duke Cancer Institute (DCI) representatives were thrilled to join the founders of the I’m Not Done Yet Foundation, an important partner with DCI’s Teen and Young Adult Oncology Program, to ring the opening bell at Nasdaq on Friday, Oct.
 7.

 The Foundation was invited to ring the bell to celebrate their incredible work to bring awareness to the need for support for young adult cancer patients and survivors.

 The I’m Not Done Yet Foundation was started by the parents of Bobby Menges, a Duke student who succumbed to cancer at 19 years old.

-Mallori Thompson, administrative director of Cancer Support and Survivorship at Duke, keeps a coin-sized metal angel at her desk.
-When she feels frustrated, she rubs it.
-“It reminds me of why I’m doing what I’m doing,” she says.
+Mallori Thompson, former administrative director of Cancer Support and Survivorship at Duke, used to keep a coin-sized metal angel at her desk.
+When she felt frustrated, she would touch the little token.
+“It reminds me of why I’m doing what I’m doing,” she said.